elinscott/koopmans_docs/tutorials/tutorial_2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Performing a Wannierisation calculation is not a straightforward procedure, and requires the tweaking of the Wannier90 input parameters in order to obtain a "good" set of Wannier functions.

-One good check is to see if an interpolated bandstructure generated by the MLWFs resembles an explicitly-calculated band structure.
-You might have noticed that ``koopmans`` also generated a file called ``interpolated_bandstructure_2x2x2.png``.
+One check is to see if an interpolated bandstructure generated by the MLWFs resembles an explicitly-calculated band structure.
+(For an explanation of how one can use Wannier functions to interpolate band structures, refer to Ref. :cite:`Marzari2012`.)
+You might have noticed that when we ran ``koopmans`` earlier it also generated a file called ``interpolated_bandstructure_2x2x2.png``.
 It should look something like this:

 .. figure:: tutorial_2/interpolated_bandstructure_2x2x2.png
   :width: 400